 How does EUKI’s selection procedure work?
 This article answers the 5 most important questions regarding EUKI’s 5th Call for project ideas

-von EUKI Secretariat, GIZ/EUKI
+by EUKI Office, GIZ/EUKI

 Who may apply?